Shitamachi in Tokyo: Where to Go & What to Do

 Japan Wonder Travel Tours

-Are you interested in discovering all about the traditional city centres of Tokyo or would you like to learn more about the old Tokyo vs. the new Tokyo?
+Are you interested in discovering all about the traditional city centers of Tokyo or would you like to learn more about the old Tokyo vs. the new Tokyo?
 We are happy to guide you around and show you the best places to have a taste of the typical shitamachi atmosphere as well as the modern metropolitan vibes.
-We offer a wide range of tours that each can be customized according to your request.
+We offer a wide range of tours that can be customized according to your request.
 If you need some help to organize your trip to Japan, you should definitely check out our private tours with a local guide.
 We’d be delighted to make your trip to Japan a safe, comfortable, and unforgettable memory!

 1. Fukagawa Walking Tour